dell/csi-baremetal/docs/proposals/drive-replacement.md

 *User can trigger drive releasing himself.
 If user annotates driveCR with `health=<SUSPECT/BAD>`, drive health will be overridden with passed value.*

-*DR procedure can be repeated if drive Usage is `FAILED`.
-User should annotate driveCR with `removing=restart` and drive-controller will switch Usage value to IN_USE.
+*DR procedure can be repeated if drive Usage is `FAILED` or `RELEASED`.
+User should annotate driveCR with `replacement=restart` and drive-controller will switch Usage value to IN_USE.
 After restart the annotation will be deleted.*
 ### Detailed workflow
 * When drive health changed from `GOOD` to `SUSPECT` or `BAD` CSI will:
   - Set drive operational status to `RELEASING`